-There are six members on the Registration Committee, four professional members and two public members appointed by the Ministry of Health and Long-Term Care.

-In 2010, two of the four professional members who sat on the Registration Committee were full time dental hygiene educators.
-One was a part-time dental hygiene educator who also practised clinical dental hygiene and the other a full time practising dental hygienist.
-With the exception of one, who graduated from a dental hygiene program in the United States, the professional members graduated from Ontario.
+There are six members on the Registration Committee: four professional members (one a non-council member) and two public members appointed by the Ministry of Health and Long-Term Care.
+In 2012, two of the four professional members who sat on the Registration Committee were/are full time dental hygiene educators.
+The other two professional members were/are part-time practicing dental hygienists.